Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Factors influencing customer choice:**
 - Psychological
 	- Internal characteristics of an individual that influence their behaviour
-	- Motivation, perception, learning, beliefs and attitude, lifestyle
+	- Motivation, perception, learning, beliefs and attitude, lifestyle, personality and self-concept
 - Economic
 	-
 - Government